celer-network/cApps-eth/README.md

 We leverage Protocol Buffers to define a series of blockchain-neutral generalized data structures, which can be seamlessly used in off-chain communication protocols and instantly extended to other blockchains that we plan to support.
 We also developed and open sourced a Solidity library generator for decoding proto3 called [pb3-gen-sol](https://github.com/celer-network/pb3-gen-sol).

-Below are the proto used by Celer dApps.
+Below are the protos used by Celer dApps.
 [CelerX](https://celerx.app/) takes care of the protobuf encode and decode for app developers.

 ```protobuf
 message AppState {